Best Figma Plugins for Interactive Prototyping

 Reality: They Excel at Logic, State, and User Input

-Myth: Figma’s Native Prototyping is All You Ever Need
+Myth: Figma’s Native Prototyping Is All You Ever Need

 Reality: Plugins Address Gaps in Native Functionality for Complex Scenarios